Model 67 Combat Masterpiece

 The revolver we’d come to know as the K-Frame was introduced in 1899.
 D. B. Wesson made some improvements in the .38 Long Colt loading and designed the .38 Hand Ejector Military and Police Model of 1899 around this new cartridge.
 The “Hand Ejector” nomenclature refers to the fact that the gun had a swing-out cylinder from which the cartridges had to be manually ejected, as opposed to the automatic ejection of top-break revolvers.

-An adjustable rear sight was added with the introduction of the Model 15.
-The 67 would be the same gun, but in stainless steel instead of the traditional blued finish.
-Soon after, the barrel profile was made straight and heavy, and a shroud was placed under the ejector rod.
-Add to this the fact that S&W had been steadily improving the strength of their internals, and in time, the K-Frame platform would be able to handle the .357 Magnum, one of the defining cartridges of the 20th Century.
+Soon after, the barrel profile was made straighter and heavier, and a shroud was placed under the ejector rod.
+S&W had been steadily improving the strength of their internals, and in time, the K-Frame platform would be able to handle the .357 Magnum, one of the defining cartridges of the 20th Century.

 But that’s a different story.